ziglang/glibc-abi-tool/README.md

 Total object inclusions are 765.
 If we stored 4 and 8 byte objects in separate lists, this would save 2 bytes from 520 inclusions, totaling 1 KB.
 Not worth.

+### Observation: Average number of different versions per inclusion is 1.02

+Nearly every inclusion has typically 1 version attached to it, rarely more.
+This makes a u64 bitset uneconomical.
+With 19530 total inclusions, this comes out to 153 KB spent on the version bitset.
+However if we encoded it as one byte per version, using 1 bit of the byte to indicate the terminal item, this would bring the 153 KB down to 19 KB.
+That is almost a 50% reduction from the total size of the encoded abilists file.
+Definitely worth it.

 ## Binary encoding format:

 All integers are stored little-endian.